VolpeUSDOT/FTOT-Public/docs/index.md

 ## Getting Started:
 The following steps walk the user through how to download the FTOT code and supporting materials from GitHub.

+Please note that FTOT has a required dependency of Esri ArcGIS Pro Desktop software, and Tableau Reader (or another version of Tableau) is required for accessing dashboard functionality.
+For further details on installing ArcGIS Pro and Tableau, consult the full installation instructions inside the FTOT User Guide.

 #### Download FTOT repository

 1. To install FTOT, navigate to the FTOT repository on GitHub: [https://github.com/VolpeUSDOT/FTOT-Public](https://github.com/VolpeUSDOT/FTOT-Public)